edionmelarosa/email-permutator/README.md

 # email-permutator

-## This is very simple email permutator using JS
+## This is very simple email permutator

 ## Example usage.